ReneS121082/20200914si/4.3.0/workshop/modules/module-010-preparation-installation/prepare-upi/preparation-upi.md

 Now we need to configure SElinux to use custom ports in SELinux:

 ```
-[root@services ~]# semanage port  -a 22623 -t http_port_t -p tcp
+[root@bastion ~]# semanage port  -a 22623 -t http_port_t -p tcp
 ```

 ```
-[root@services ~]# semanage port -a 6443 -t http_port_t -p tcp
+[root@bastion ~]# semanage port -a 6443 -t http_port_t -p tcp
 ```

 ```
-[root@services ~]# semanage port -a 32700 -t http_port_t -p tcp
+[root@bastion ~]# semanage port -a 32700 -t http_port_t -p tcp
 ```

-Now we have created all of our services. the next step is to prepare the installation from the Openshift perspective
+Now we have created all of our bastion. the next step is to prepare the installation from the Openshift perspective

 ## Configure OpenShift installer and CLI binary:

-From now on, unless otherwise stated, all steps will be performed on services.hX.rhaw.io
+From now on, unless otherwise stated, all steps will be performed on bastion.hX.rhaw.io

 We need to login with ssh and the username and password provided through the instructor:

 ```
-ssh root@services.hX.rhaw.io
+ssh root@bastion.hX.rhaw.io
 ```

 First of all we need to download and install the Openshift client and the installer.